-Your blue recycling bin
+Your recycling bin

 - Items go in loose, give your cans, plastics, cartons, glass bottles and jars a quick rinse before putting in the bin

 - You can leave lids and labels on and you don’t need to remove the window from envelopes

 - We’ll take extra recycling left next to the bin in a box or bag (not black bags)

 - Recycle batteries by putting them in a small, clear bag on top of (not in) your bins